SameerR007/q-learning/README.md

 ## Resources
 The theoretical background and code for this project are largely based on the following resource:
 - [Hugging Face Deep Reinforcement Learning Course](https://huggingface.co/learn/deep-rl-course/unit0/introduction)

+# Update

+In addition to classical Q-Learning, this project also implements Deep Q-Learning (DQN) to address environments with larger state spaces.
+DQN leverages neural networks to approximate the Q-values, making it feasible to handle more complex problems where a Q-table would be impractical.

+For more details, including the implementation code and additional documentation, please visit the [Deep Q-Learning Repository](https://github.com/SameerR007/deep-q-learning).